One thing led to another

 “It’s been really fun working with Kopiosto, most of all because they’ve always been open to our new ideas.
 I feel we have a very good relationship.
 And it’s nice to be part of a project with such a good purpose.

-One of the most challenging aspects of the project was to optimize the site for tablet and mobile use, even the application and ordering forms can be used on mobile devices.
+One of the most challenging aspects of the project was to optimize the site for tablet and mobile use, even the application and order forms can be used on mobile devices.
 But we were up for the challenge.
 Our trademark is quality.”

 “From a technical point of view, the website has evolved a lot since the start.
 We started out with a very basic website with a user-friendly interface.
 Based on that we developed the website towards a larger whole, consisting of several movable elements.
 The biggest challenge was to maintain the user-friendliness of the page, regardless of the complex technology behind it.
 We’re very happy with the result and the response has been positive.”